reactgraphqlacademy/fb-messenger/README.md

 - [ ] 5.
 Refactor the `src/components/Messenger/Chat/Chat.js` component so it implements the [container component pattern](https://medium.com/@learnreact/container-components-c0e67432e005) as well.
 You have a `src/components/Messenger/Chat/ChatContainer.js` file with some comments and tips.
 Hint: You will also have to edit the import in `src/components/Messenger/index.js`.

 - [ ] 6.
-Move the logic on lines 36-44 of `src/components/Messenger/Chat/Chat.js` to the `componentDidUpdate()` lifecycle method in `src/components/Messenger/Chat/ChatContainer.js`.
+Move the logic related to needsToFetchUser from render method in `src/components/Messenger/Chat/Chat.js` to the `componentDidUpdate()` lifecycle method in `src/components/Messenger/Chat/ChatContainer.js`.
 Why do you think [componentDidUpdate](https://reactjs.org/docs/react-component.html#componentdidupdate) is a better place?

 - [ ] 7.
 In the following url [http://localhost:3000/login](http://localhost:3000/login), the `src/component/Login.js` should not display the `<TopBar>` and `<Footer>`.
 Hint: Why not try moving the Login component up the tree.